camillegeorgiou/kibana-audit-objects/README.md

         }
         ```

-4. Reindex the existing kibana_analytics data into the new kibana index with the formlised mappings and ingest pipeline:
+    d) Reindex the existing kibana_analytics data into the new kibana index with the formlised mappings and ingest pipeline:
         ```
         POST _reindex
         {